En Guarde! Mouthguards Do More than Protect Your Teeth

 Bruxism and jaw problems can cause breathing problems and contribute to snoring while you sleep.
 For patients who snore as a side effect of clenching and grinding their teeth, a night guard can help you position your mouth so that you can breathe better and reduce snoring.
 You should check with your doctor if you feel like you stop breathing at night, as this could be the sign of a more serious sleep disorder.

 You will need two visits to your dentist to be fitted for your mouth guard, one to make a mold of your mouth that can be used to create the guard, and a second to pick up your guard and ensure that it fits properly.
 Your dentist will instruct you about how to use and clean your guard when you receive it.
-Talk to your dentist today to find out how to protect your teeth and improve your life with a custom night guard!
+If you are interested in a custom mouth guard, contact Hollymead Dental Arts to learn how a custom night guard can help you protect your teeth while also improving your quality of life!